smita-raj12/Programming-Language-Suggester/README.md

 `This application allows users to select a programming language based on their requirements.
-Here we worked on BootsTrap class for webpage styling, jQuery and Javascript for functioning.`
+Here we worked on BootsTrap class for webpage styling, jQuery and javascript libraries.`

 ## Complete setup/installation instructions: